 “Looking back I don’t know how I managed to live through all that I have gone through.
 I know one thing for sure is that God will never forsake you.
 I was 18 when I ran away with my boyfriend Victor.
 We left with $98 in our pocket.
 Shortly after I found out that I was pregnant.
 Barely living off the streets we struggled through a lot of hardships.
 I had no friends to lean on.
 I was in and out of abuse shelters unable to control even my own anger.
 I resented him a lot for the pregnancy, which developed a lot of anger and feelings of rage.
 Our relationship became quite violent.
 I couldn’t find the will to tell my parents with the shame and guilt that was constantly robbing my thoughts.

 “I’m a young single mother of two.
 My baby girl is now 4 years old, and Momma’s boy is 19 months old.
-Yes I was the good girl no one expected to become pregnant.
+Yes, I was the good girl no one expected to become pregnant.
 I’m also sure there was a lot of ugly things people said about me.
-But today it doesn’t matter what my story is or was then.
-What most say is a mistake I call a gift.
+But, today, it doesn’t matter what my story is or was then.
+What most say is a mistake, I call a gift.
 All that matters is God blessed me and chose to give me these gifts of life.
 I accepted them and will love them forever.
 I truly believe God doesn’t give you more than you can handle.”